AA7Dr/Stock-Analysis-Optimization-Techniques/README.md

 # Description
 ## In this repository I focus on stock based optimizations / analysis techniques .
 I have labeled each python file under every title with the phrase "Code Label" for easy navigation and reference.
 For security reasons, I have removed my API key, username, and password from some of the files.
 Please ensure to replace them with your own credentials when running the code.
+Special thanks to Scott Liang for the help and knowledge to run many of these codes.
+If you would like to reach him or me please contact  me at Armanis Constanzo on LinkedIn.